Flutter Code Sample

 Developers can add code as required to programmatically call Web3 wallet operations for authenticated users.
 See Arcana wallet Developer's Guide and the Arcana Developer Dashboard User Guide for details on wallet configuration.

-The Flutter app is successfully integrated and ready to onboard Web3 users via social login, email using the configured providers.
+The Flutter app is successfully integrated and ready to onboard Web3 users via social login, or email as configured via the dashboard.
 Authenticated users can instantly access the Arcana wallet to sign blockchain transactions.